 One way to create beats DAWless is with the use of vinyl discs.
 It is practically DJing, so I do not wish to go too deep on this matter here.
 Especially as I am not producing lo-fi music this way.

 Now one thing to raise here already: copyright.
-There is major difference between uploading your beats on YouTube intending to show them to people.
-And actually monetising out of it.
+There is a major difference between uploading your beats on YouTube and intending to show them to people.
+And actually monetizing out of it.
 The point is that copyright laws may differ in every country.
-I would suggest to try and look for royalty free beats on the internet.
+I would suggest to try and look for royalty-free beats on the internet.
 This is the safest way to create lo-fi music but have no issues later on.

 My choice for DAWless lo-fi music production

-As I mentioned in the first paragraphs, I am aiming to offer you budget solution for music production.
+As I mentioned in the first paragraphs, I am aiming to offer you a budget solution for music production.
 PO-33 KO is definitely one.
-I has its limitation but it is perfect to put together your first lo-fi beats if you have a simple jack cable to hook it up with your phone.
+It has its limitations but it is perfect to put together your first lo-fi beats if you have a simple jack cable to hook it up to your phone.
 You can record samples off your phone to your Pocket Operator, you can cut and chop them.
-You can create a beat with 4 different lines (like drums, chords, sample and bass – or anything you like).
-And finally you can record them back on your phone.
+You can create a beat with 4 different lines (like drums, chords, sample, and bass – or anything you like).
+And finally, you can record them back on your phone.

 Listen to an album that was produced using PO-33 KO only (no samples)